Improve Your Soil

 Types of soil suitable for greenhouses

 Soil is where it all starts from and it is the basic precondition of successful farming.
 Even if you have decided to create a greenhouse, you need to think about the quality of your soil.
-The truth is that soil structure cannot be changed but it can be used as a base for further improving the overall quality of the soil.
+The truth is that soil structure cannot be changing but it can be in use as a base for further improving the overall quality of the soil.
 And for doing you can without any doubt refrain from using pesticides or chemical fertilizers because you will do much better without them.

 There are two basic options for soil in the greenhouse.
 You will either use the soil your greenhouse was already placed at, or you will use greenhouse substrates.